Health Department opens renovated clinic

 It is important to understand that communication related to patient healthcare is the main reason clinicians text on the job.
 While helping to improve communication efficiency, basic text messages are not secure, placing hospital systems at risk for fines and opening doors for criticism.
 With hipaa compliant secure text messaging there is nothing to worry about since your messages will be protected.
 Learn more about data privacy and HIPAA compliance, look for Delphix.

-The public health nurse is hoping that the Licking County Health Department’s new clinic — with its brightly colored walls and comfortable waiting room — will change people’s minds
+The public health nurse is hoping that the Licking County Health Department’s new clinic — with its brightly colored walls and comfortable waiting room — will change people’s minds.
+Offering a wide range of medical care, from general to testing and even a few cosmetic procedures like anti-aging skin fillers among others, the aim is to become a popular and commonly used resource for the county’s inhabitants.

 “This reminds me of going into a doctor’s office,” Hopkins said.
 “We are really happy to be in this space now.”